 Give feedback about your satisfaction with service at the EMC https://www.surveymonkey.com/s/RWFTHNX

 The EMC welcomes DeAna Grant, our Research Laboratory Technician who joined March 17th, 2014.

 The EMC thanks Wen Ritts for her 1.5 years of service.

 The EMC thanks Randy Tindall for his 1.5 years of service.

 The EMC thanks Juliana Arndt for her 2.5 years of service.

 EMC is seeking funds to acquire a FIBSEM.
 Please let Associate Director Tommi White know of your interests related to FIBSEM or to discuss what FIBSEM can do for your research.

 The EMC is offering "Electron Microscopy and Microanalysis" (Physics 7230/4370).
 This course offers the both theory and operational basics on both SEM and TEM, as well as their analytical components - with dedicated time to pursue individual projects.
 This course is restricted to 12 students - ENROLL EARLY!

-Research Core Facilities Day is quickly approaching, September 12th, 2013, the EMC will be hosting 3 workshops in the Bond Life Sciences Center Reading Room
+Research Core Facilities Day is quickly approaching, September 12th, 2013, the EMC hosted 3 workshops in the Bond Life Sciences Center Reading Room

 The Nanoscale Imaging and Analysis Workshop was hosted on June 10th-14th, 2013 and was a success.
 Thanks to our students for their participation, in addition to the hands-on experience we hope you gained practical knowledge about what the F30 Twin TEM can do for your research.
 The EMC is looking forward to working with you on future projects.